Former title: White House chief of staff

 Bannon recently gave an explosive, on-the-record interview with the left-wing American Prospect, where he railed against White House adversaries and appeared to undercut the president's messaging on North Korea.

-Scaramucci was ousted on July 31, minutes after John Kelly took the oath of office as chief of staff.
+Anthony Scaramucci was ousted on July 31, minutes after John Kelly took the oath of office as White House chief of staff.

 Scaramucci repeatedly told reporters that he was willing to "fire everybody" in the White House communications office to stop leaks to the press from administration staffers.

-During his tenure he also called New Yorker reporter Ryan Lizza and went on an expletive-laden rant about then-Chief of Staff Reince Priebus and Trump adviser Steve Bannon.
+During his short tenure, he also called New Yorker reporter Ryan Lizza and went on an expletive-laden rant about then chief of staff Reince Priebus and Trump adviser Steve Bannon.

-Priebus was replaced as the White House chief of staff by Homeland Security Secretary John Kelly, Trump announced in a Tweet on July 28.
+Reince Priebus was replaced as White House chief of staff by Homeland Security Secretary John Kelly, Trump announced in a Tweet on July 28.